gbif/ipt/IPT2ApplyingLicense.wiki.md

 ### How To Manually Apply a License

-Resource metadata can be populated automatically from an EML or Dublin Core metadata document during resource creation when supplied as either as a standalone file or inside a Darwin Core Archive (DwC-A).

-Only licenses supplied in a machine readable format are interpretable.
+Resource metadata can be populated automatically from an EML or Dublin Core metadata document during resource creation.
+Licenses supplied in the EML document are interpretable provided they are supplied in a machine readable format.

-A machine readable license can be supplied in EML using the `<ulink>` element inside `<intellectualRights><para>`.
+To supply a license in EML in a machine readable format, use the `<ulink>` element inside `<intellectualRights><para>`.
 Be aware that documents complying with the GBIF Metadata Profile must use the latest version of the schema (v1.1) for this to be valid XML.

 Below are the three licenses that GBIF supports in machine readable format.
-To use, simply cut the `<intellectualRights>` block and paste into your own EML document, updating the XML schema location if necessary.
+To use, simply replace the `<intellectualRights>` block in your EML document with the `<intellectualRights>` below corresponding to the license of your choice.

 ##### Public Domain (CC0 1.0)
 ```